British Columbia Lung Foundation

 About British Columbia Lung Foundation:

 British Columbia Lung Foundation (BCLF) was founded in 1904 as the Anti-Tuberculosis Society.
 In 1978, the charity changed its name to BC Lung Association to cover a variety of diseases and became a provincial arm of the Canadian Lung Association (CLA).
 In November 2021, the charity became independent of CLA, renaming itself as British Columbia Lung Foundation.
 The charity focuses on all lung diseases including asthma, Chronic Obstructive Pulmonary Disease (COPD), cystic fibrosis, and sleep apnea.
-BCLF reports that 1 in 5 BC residents have lung disease, more than 13% of children are affected by asthma, and COPD is the number one cause of hospitalization in Canada.
+BCLF reports that one in five BC residents have lung disease.
+It also reports that one in ten children in BC have asthma, which is the most common chronic disease among children.
 BCLF has two main programs, Health Services and Research.

-Health Services accounted for 82% of the charity’s program expenses in F2021.
+Health Services accounted for 89% of the charity’s program expenses in F2024.
 The program focuses on education, advocacy, and support.
 BCLF does not distinguish costs between the three programs.
-Together with CLA the charity advocated for federal policy changes on tobacco use and air quality.
-F2020, CLA and its provincial branches had 15 meetings with MPs to discuss lung health priorities.
 The charity runs support groups to help people living with chronic lung diseases.
-The charity also runs a private Facebook group for people affected by lung disease to share experiences, provide support, and share information.
 Every year, the charity publishes the BC State of the Air Report which provides information about the current air quality, issues that may be arising, and the main contributors to air quality issues.
-Aside from its work with CLA, BCLF does not report its Health Service program activities.
+In F2024 the charity ran the Breathe 1-2-3 Asthma Education Camp for children ages 8-10.
+Together with CLA the charity advocated for federal policy changes on tobacco use and air quality.

-Research grants of $741k accounted for 17% of program spending in F2021.
-The charity provided 19 grants of $13k and nine grants of $25k to lung researchers in F2021.
-It also funded two fellowships and granted $201k to research funded through CLA.
+Research grants of $502k accounted for 11% of program spending in F2024.
+The charity provided 18 grants of $13k and nine grants of $25k to lung researchers in F2024.
+It also funded two fellowships, three ongoing grants, and one community service project.

 My anchor